cluffa/cluffa.github.io/index.md

 View this project's [R Notebook](https://github.com/cluffa/nlp_intro_R/blob/master/README.md).

-This was my first time handling large amounts of text data in R as well as using a stacked model.
-I used 3 random forest models for each of the three text field for each tweet.
-Text body, keyword, and location.
-My thought was that combining these three models as inputs to a logistic regression model would help balance the effect of each text field (or group of predictors because I used bag-of-words style encoding).
-Although this seems like an improvement over a single random forest, the stacking does not give much of an increase in accuracy.
+This was my first time handling large amounts of text data in R. I used linear svm model.
+Tested with combinations of text body, keyword, and location.

 ### - *K-means Image Clustering in R*